Accessibility links

 1. Go to Build in the primary navigation.

-2. Choose the type of page / segment where you want to display the widget.
+2. Choose the type of page / segment where you want to add the widget.

-3. Select the specific page / segment where you want to display the widget.
+3. Select the specific page / segment where you want to add the widget.

 4. Ensure Editor is selected in the left panel.

-5. Select the empty area where you want to display the widget.
+5. Select the empty area where you want to add the widget.

-6. Select New widget > HTML to start building a new HTML widget.
+6. Select New widget > HTML to create a new HTML widget.

-NOTE: You can also build a new HTML widget from the Widget library.
+NOTE: You can also create a new HTML widget from the Widget library.

 Add content

-Some useful options for building an HTML widget are described below:
+Some useful options for HTML widgets are described below:

-Hit the Maximize button to open CKEditor in fullscreen.
+Hit the Maximize button to open the text editor in fullscreen.
 This option is especially useful if you are editing the widget on a mobile device.

 Hit the Maximize button again to return to the normal view.